ychu/pythonista-im-dict/README.md

 # pythonista-im-dict

 This is a Chinese input-method dictionary.
-It looks up a character in a cin file to show how to code this character in the input methods. pythonista-im-dict will be run in [Pythonista](http://omz-software.com/pythonista/).
+It looks up a character in a cin file to show how to code this character in the input methods. pythonista-im-dict runs in [Pythonista](http://omz-software.com/pythonista/).

 # cin File